 Through analogue forestry, the community based reforestation initiatives have planted a total of 453,710 endemic and fruit-bearing seedlings to create an ecologically diverse landscape.
 To sustain green programs at the model farm, strengthened partnerships with local and business organizations are being forged to create a community-based agricultural enterprise among farmer–participants and their families.

 We prioritized the rehabilitation of damaged schools affected by Typhoon Odette (Rai) within our host communities in Bais City, Negros Oriental.
-We also helped rehabilitate in the rehabilitation of 32 damaged classrooms to benefit 2,451 students have benefited.
+We also helped in the rehabilitation of 32 damaged classrooms to the benefit of 2,451.

 ACEN’s International assets invested over ₱1.4 million in educational programs and assistance to support various local communities in Vietnam and Indonesia.
 These programs include provisions for school supplies, scholarships, and the improvement of educational facilities.
 Through our partner STAR Energy, Salak Geothermal has contributed to the improvement of rural literacy by supporting the development of the Taman Pamekar Library into a digital library.
 This would benefit approximately 5,600 individuals in the local community.